Statistical Inference for Model Parameters in Stochastic Gradient Descent: Estimators for Asymptotic Covariance

-Since this estimator relies on the Hessian matrix of the loss function, we need an additional assumption to establish the consistency, \begin{aspt} There are constants $L_2$ and $L_4$ such that for all $x$,
+Since this estimator relies on the Hessian matrix of the loss function, we need an additional assumption to establish the consistency. \begin{aspt} There are constants $L_2$ and $L_4$ such that for all $x$,

-\end{aspt} We note that it is easy to verify that Assumption \ref{aspt:third} holds for the two motivating examples in Section \ref{sec:2example}, because for quadratic loss, the Hessian matrix at any $x$ is $A$ itself, and \eqref{eqn:logHess} gives the Hessian for the logistic loss, which is Lipschitz in $x$ and also bounded.
+Moreover, we assume that for the choice of $\delta$, we have $\lambda_{\min}(A) > \delta$. \end{aspt} We note that it is easy to verify that \eqref{eq:hessian} holds for the two motivating examples in Section \ref{sec:2example}.
+For quadratic loss, the Hessian matrix at any $x$ is $A$ itself, and \eqref{eq:logA} gives the Hessian for the logistic loss, which is Lipschitz in $x$ and also bounded.
+In addition, according to Assumption \ref{aspt:convexity}, we have $\lambda_{\min}(\nabla^2 F(x)) \geq \mu $ for any $x$ and thus $\lambda_{\min}(A) \geq \mu$.
+Therefore, a valid choice of $\delta$ satisfying Assumption \ref{aspt:third} always exists.

+To track the dependence of our results on dimension, we assume $L_2$ and $L_4$ are also controlled by $\dcon$ in \eqref{eqn:dcon} as $L_2\lesssim \dcon^{3/2}, L_4\lesssim \dcon^2$.
+Lemmas \ref{lem:example1} and \ref{lem:example2} in the Appendix verify this requirement is satisfied in linear and logistic regression.